vince-nyanga/vince-nyanga.github.io/_posts/2023-10-08-nservicebus-sample.md

 #### `ConfigureMessageConventions`

 NServiceBus needs to know which messages are commands and which ones are events.
 The are two ways to achieve this.
-The first one is to have you messages implements marker interfaces -- `ICommand`, `IEvent`, or `IMessage`.
+The first one is to have your messages implement marker interfaces -- `ICommand`, `IEvent`, or `IMessage`.
 This can be cumbersome as you will need to remember to add the interfaces to all your messages.
 The second approach is to use conventions.
-This way you will tell NServiceBus how it will find each type of message.
+This way you will tell NServiceBus how it will find each type of message based on a rule.
 In this example, I used the namespaces to distinguish between the message types.
-The advantage of using conventions is that you define it once and as long as your messages are in the correct namespaces, everything will just work.
+The advantage of using conventions is that you define it once and as long as your messages meet the rules, everything will just work.

 We are now going to create concrete classes in each service: